vsb-vaj/.github/profile/README.md

 | Project   |    40   |   10   |
 | Test      |    25   |   10   |
 | **Total** | **100** | **51** |

+Cheating - if you copy the code of your peer, you both get 0 points.

 ------------------------
 ## More subject info in [Edison](https://edison.sso.vsb.cz/cz.vsb.edison.edu.study.prepare.web/SubjectVersion.faces?version=460-2077/01&studyPlanId=24376&locale=cs)